-I’ve been shaving with a razor and shaving cream for the past couple of weeks to help get my face ready for shaving at Ranger School.
+I’ve been shaving with a razor and shaving cream for the past couple of weeks to help get my face used to infantry life again.
 I normally use an electric razor for convenience.
 As my face has gotten used to the razor again, it reminded me of how much I can enjoy a good shave the old fashioned way.

 I wake up early.
 Weekdays or weekends, workday or not, I like to get up early to start my day.
 I’ve always been that way.
 During my first deployment, I was usually the first one in the platoon to wake up on any given day.
 Squads would run missions throughout the day and guys were always going to the towers to pull security, but we still managed to keep somewhat of a predictable schedule in terms of going to sleep and waking up.
 There was no set wake up time unless you had a mission or duty.
 Given that freedom, most guys would roll out of bed between 0800-1000.

 I couldn’t do it.
 I love to sleep, but I hate the idea of missing the beginning of the day.
 That time when few are awake and you have a complete blank slate.

 I’d roll off of my cot around 0630.
 I’d put on my uniform and grab my hygiene kit and canteen cup and head over the company water buffalo.
 This was my favorite part of the day.
 The majority of the company was asleep.
 The air was warm but not yet Iraq-hot, and the city was only starting to come alive.
 From our compound, we could hear the passing traffic and the general buzz of the city.

 I’d set my kit up on the water buffalo with a mirror and start to shave.
 My platoon leader was another early riser and he was usually there too.
 We’d nod and sometimes exchange a few words, but we mostly kept quiet and enjoyed the experience of enjoying a slow, uninterrupted shave.